-- (2) The Director-General must: - a) keep the list open for public inspection, without fee, during ordinary office hours at the head office of MPI and at other such places as the Director-General determines; and - b) supply to any person copies of all or part of the list on request and payment of a reasonable charge for the production of the copies. - (3) The list may be kept in such manner as the Director-General thinks fit.
+(3)(2) The Director-General must:

+- d)a) keep the list open for public inspection, without fee, during ordinary office hours at the head office of MPI and at-other such places as the Director-General determines; and - e)b) supply to any person copies of all or part of the list on request and payment of a reasonable charge for the production of the copies. - (4)(3) The list may be kept in such manner as the Director-General thinks fit. - (5) The information to be shown in this list is: - a) current business name and (if different) trading name of the processor, in respect of their further (petfood) processing operation; - b) current business address and (if different) physical address/es at which the further (petfood) processing operations are carried out; and - c) a general description of the nature of the further (petfood) processing operations.

-9.5 Application for listing
+9.69.5 Application for listing

-- (1) An application for listing must be made in writing to the Director-General, in the form and manner approved by the Director-General and containing the information as set out in clause 94 and be accompanied by: - a) any additional information that is necessary to enable the listing process to achieve the purpose of 9.4 Further (petfood) Processors to be Listed before determining whether or not to list the processor; and - b) the fee prescribed in regulations made under the Act (if any). - (2) If the information or material is not supplied within 3 months of the date of request, or within such further time as the Director-General allows, the application for listing lapses.
+- (1) An application for listing must be made in writing to the Director-General, in the form and manner approved by the Director-General and containing the information as set out in clause 9.45 and be accompanied by: - any additional information that is necessary to enable the listing process to achieve the purpose of clause 9.54 Further (petfood) Processors to be Listed before determining whether or not to list the processor; and - b) the fee prescribed in regulations made under the Act (if any). - (2) If the information or material is not supplied within three months of the date of request, or within such further time as the Director-General allows, the application for listing lapses.

-9.6 Listing of further (petfood) processors
+9.79.6 Listing of further (petfood) processors